brianshumate/vaultron/README.md

 ...
 ```

-You can do the same for the Consul container, should you need a different
+You can do the same to run a different version of the Consul container, too:
-version of Consul:

 ```
 export TF_VAR_consul_version=0.7.5